 Yes, fungal skin infections are potentially contagious.
 They can spread to other parts of the body or another person when given the right conditions.
 Fungal skin infections often spread to the nails as well, causing fungal nails and vice versa.

 Fungi are stubborn microorganisms, and early detection and treatment often yield the best outcome quickly.
-Treatment for fungal skin infections involves treating the infected area and addressing any contributing factors.
+Managing fungal skin infections involves addressing the infected area and any contributing factors.

 Treatment options in Singapore include: